Master of Molecular Medicine

 Candidates applying to the Master of Molecular Medicine program are expected to have:

-• Applicants may be enrolled conditionally based on evidence from graduating university that the applicants have completed the educational program and the applicant expects formal issuance of final transcript and/or diploma by a certain date.
-In that case, the decision on enrollment shall prescribe the period of time within which the applicant shall provide the necessary documents to the University;
+• Applicants may be enrolled conditionally based on evidence from their graduation from a university, that the applicants have completed the educational program and the applicant expects formal issuance of final transcript and/or diploma by a certain date.
+In that case, the decision about enrollment shall prescribe the period of time within which the applicant shall provide the necessary documents to the university;

 • a minimum CGPA of 2.5 out of 4.0 or equivalent on the applicant’s degree (bachelor's, master or Ph.D. (if masters and Ph.D. have adopted a GPA approach);